C.O.T.W Chapter 171: Twisted Roots

 "Fuuny."
 He said, chuckling.
 "Now tell me the one about a crumbled silver mess on the carpet."

 "Fine, you got me.
 I surrender.
-I feel I should introduce myself, that is the only honorable thing to do."
+I feel I should introduce myself, seeing as that is the only honorable thing to do."
 He said, extending a hand to the blue khajiit.
 "I am called Balian."
 He said, smiling.

 Inigo returned the kind gesture.
 He thought on a parculiar similarity with someone he knew as he looked into Balian's face.

-"I just curious, but do you know of another of your kind named meadow?"
+"I'm just curious, but do you know of another of your kind named meadow?"

 Balian nodded, surprised to hear about his sister.